dansbaker/homeassistant-pawfit/README.md

 - 📶 **Signal Strength** - View GPS signal quality
 - 🎯 **Location Accuracy** - See GPS accuracy in meters
 - 🕐 **Last Seen** - Track when location was last updated
+- � **Find Mode** - Activate GPS tracking for 10 minutes with button and status sensor
+- 💡 **Light Mode** - Turn on tracker LED light for 10 minutes with button and status sensor
+- 🚨 **Alarm Mode** - Activate tracker alarm for 10 minutes with button and status sensor
+- ⏱️ **Timer Sensors** - View countdown timers for active modes
-- 🐕 **Multiple Pets** - Support for multiple trackers under one account
+- �🐕 **Multiple Pets** - Support for multiple trackers under one account
 - 🏠 **Home Assistant Integration** - Use in automations, scripts, and dashboards

 ## Installation